cvat-ai/cvat/site/content/en/docs/manual/basics/workspace.md

 title: 'Workspace'
 linkTitle: 'Workspace'
 weight: 22
+description: 'Overview of available functions on the workspace of the annotation tool.'
 ---

 This is the main field in which drawing and editing objects takes place.